 5. Evaluate communication and availability

-Lastly, look for an agent that communicates well.
+Lastly, look for an agent who communicates well.
 Someone proactive and clear in communication can make selling your home much less stressful—few things are as frustrating as trying to chase down your realtor for information.

 Availability is also important.
 An agent doesn’t necessarily have to be on call 24/7, but they should be available at the times you need them to be.
 Remember, the agent is working for you, and their main job, aside from selling the home, is to make your life easier during the process.